-Canadian Goods Abroad Program
+Canadian Goods Abroad Export Program

-Duty Deferral Program
+Duty Deferral Trade Incentive Program

-- The Customs Bonded Warehouse Program lets you store the items you’ve imported in a customs-run facility until they are released for Canadian consumption or exported.
-This way you don’t have to pay the taxes and duties upfront.
+- The Customs Bonded Warehouse Program lets you store items you import in a customs-run facility until release for Canadian consumption or export, so you don’t have to pay the taxes and duties upfront.

-If you plan to export the items you’ve imported in the same condition, the Duties Relief Program relieves you of paying taxes and duties completely.
+- If you plan to export imported items in the same condition, the Duties Relief Program relieves you of paying taxes and duties completely.

 - If you export goods, you’ve already paid taxes and duties on, the Drawback Program lets you request a refund.